 Under your pricing and payment clause, address online purchase and pricing-related topics, including transaction processes, shipping and delivery terms, and returns and refunds.

 Your terms and conditions should also link to your return and refund policy, so users can easily find the details of your returns process.
-If you decide not to offer refunds, link to your no refund policy instead.
+If you decide not to offer refunds, link to your no refund policy or all sales are final policy instead.

 A third-party links clause explains the purpose of external links on your site, and that you’re not responsible for the content of sites to which you link.